What's the Net Zero Strategy and why are we trying to fix it?

 Under the 2008 Act, the Secretary of State has a legal obligation to set out how the UK will actually meet carbon reduction targets.
-But the strategy's proposals to reach net zero aren't supported by the necessary policies.
-That means the strategy isn’t lawful and it doesn’t allow parliament and members of the public like you and me to hold the government accountable.
+But the strategy's proposals to reach net zero weren’t supported by the necessary policies.
+That means the strategy wasn’t lawful and it didn’t allow parliament and members of the public like you and me to hold the government accountable.

 We also requested to take government to court over its failure to consider the impact of its October 2021 Heat and Buildings Strategy on protected groups (such as older people, disabled people, and people of colour), which is a legal requirement under the Equality Act 2010, and designing the strategy without factoring in specific needs relating to race, disability, gender and age.

 In March 2022 we received exciting news: the High Court granted us permission to take the government to court over both strategies and on all of our grounds.
 Our legal team is now hard at work preparing for the full court hearing with our barristers and the law firm Leigh Day.

 We were delighted when the government admitted to acting unlawfully and agreed to carry out an equality impact assessment of its Heat and Buildings Strategy.

 And more good news came our way on 18 July 2022 when, amid a sweltering heatwave, a judge ruled in our favour and ordered the government to go back and outline exactly how its policies will achieve carbon emissions targets.
 The government sought an appeal, but we’re delighted to confirm that it recently decided not to pursue this after all.
 That means our win in the High Court stands.
 Now the government has to revise its strategy and lay out a credible plan for meeting emissions targets.